Pete Hegseth hints at court-martial for Mark Kelly after mocking senator's 'reversed' medals

 Secretary of Defence Pete Hegseth holds his closing press conference at the end of defense ministers' meetings at NATO headquarters on February 13, 2025, in Brussels, Belgium (Omar Havana/Getty Images)

-Hegseth, an army combat veteran, reposted the senator's statement and zeroed in on a technical failure that he argued undermined Kelly's authority to lecture troops on orders.
+Hegseth, an Army combat veteran, reposted the senator's statement and zeroed in on a technical failure that he argued undermined Kelly's authority to lecture troops on orders.

 "So 'Captain' Kelly, not only did your sedition video intentionally undercut good order & discipline... but you can't even display your uniform correctly," Hegseth claimed.

-Hegseth also stated that Kelly's "medals are out of order & rows reversed," before delivering a chilling warning: "When/if you are recalled to active duty, it'll start with a uniform inspection."
+Hegseth also stated that Kelly's "medals are out of order & rows reversed," before delivering a warning: "When/if you are recalled to active duty, it'll start with a uniform inspection."

 The threat of a "uniform inspection" is not merely about aesthetics; such inspections can reportedly precede disciplinary actions in court-martial proceedings or administrative reviews.